TAHDataJamCanada2021/Data-Lionesses/README.md

 - User Interface code

-the UI code is in the [ReportingGUI](https://github.com/TAHDataJamCanada2021/Data-Lionesses/tree/main/project/ReportingGUI) folder and includes forms generated based on our model's result for the drivers to fill in and eventually for the report to be sent to the Police.
+the UI code is in the [ReportingGUI](https://github.com/TAHDataJamCanada2021/Data-Lionesses/tree/main/project/ReportingGUI) folder and includes forms generated based on our model's result for the drivers to fill in and eventually for the report to be sent to relevant authorities.
+The UI is built in Python 3.9 and uses the Kivy framework.

 - Model code